-Post-Traumatic Stress Disorder Symptoms
+Symptoms of Post-Traumatic Stress Disorder

-Symptoms of PTSD include:
+Signs and symptoms of PTSD after stroke include:

-- Reminiscing over the traumatic event involuntarily
+- Recurrent thoughts/memories/nightmares of the traumatic event

 - Isolating yourself from others